 As the planet sits at the precipice of rapid climate change and biodiversity loss, the Northeast is poised to play an important role over the next several years with regards to climate stabilization.
 A 2020 study published in Science Advances identified the Northeastern United States as part of a ‘Global Safety Net’ where, if sufficient ecosystem protection and restoration occurs—quickly—we may have hope of avoiding the worst effects of climate change.

-The proposed Preserve, if protected as permanent wilderness, will continue to store incredible amounts of carbon within the mature, high-elevation forests.
-In the lower elevations of the property, where more recent logging has occurred, the forest will regenerate, capturing and retaining carbon.
-All told, the full carbon storage capacity of these 1,388 acres totals approximately 120,000 metric tonnes of carbon, which will never be lost to resource extraction if this land is conserved as forever-wild.
+Grafton Forest Wilderness Preserve will continue to store incredible amounts of carbon within the mature, high-elevation forests and expansive low-elevation forests.
+Where logging occurred before the land's conservation, the forest will regenerate, capturing and retaining carbon.
+All told, the full carbon storage capacity of these 1,388 acres totals approximately 120,000 metric tonnes of carbon, which will never be lost to resource extraction.

 When selecting lands to conserve, Northeast Wilderness Trust places an emphasis on climate resiliency—the capacity of a place to support diverse flora and fauna as they move, migrate, and adapt in the face of a warming climate and more extreme weather events.
 A landscape evaluation tool developed by The Nature Conservancy ranks the resilience of Grafton Forest as well above average.
 It also considers the entirety of the Grafton Forest Wilderness Preserve a “Climate Flow Zone with Confirmed Diversity.”
 This means that high levels of plant and animal movement occur here, and there are known locations of rare species and unique natural communities.